 I can’t fix her problem for her.
 Only she can fix her problem.

-Only she can decide she is ready to fix her problem.
+Only she can decide if she is ready to fix her problem.

-This can be one of the hardest things about interacting with people that we love.
+This can be one of the hardest things about interacting with other people.
 We want to be supportive and help.
 We want to show we care.

 Yet often we go too far and come across as controlling and judgmental.
 By behaving in this way, we make people feel not good enough (which harms them and our relationship overall).

 People have to fix their own problems, in their own time (which I realize can be very frustrating to witness).